syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Calendar-UI-Customization.md

 ## Hide clear button in textbox

-By default, the clear button `X` will be displayed in the textbox of the `Calendar Date Picker` control, which can be used to clear the entered input.
-You can hide the clear button in the `Calendar Date Picker` control using the `ShowClearButton` property.
+By default, the clear button `X` will be displayed in the textbox of the [SfCalendarDatePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html) control, which can be used to clear the entered input.
+You can hide the clear button in the `Calendar Date Picker` control using the [ShowClearButton](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.DateTimePickerBase.html#Syncfusion_UI_Xaml_Editors_DateTimePickerBase_ShowClearButton) property.
 The default value of `ShowClearButton` property value is **true**.

 {% tabs %}
 {% highlight XAML %}